 The most usable web sites are designed to achieve each of these features and foster ease of use.
 To learn more about these concepts, review the resources listed on the training page.

-Thorough testing to check accessibility, links, page rendering, and functionality should follow all web development.
+Web authors are responsible for thorough testing to check accessibility, links, page rendering, and functionality in all supported web browsers immediately following all web development work.